monali25t-sys/Data-Science-applications-in-an-industry/README.md

 # Targeted Advertising
 If you thought Search would have been the biggest of all data science applications, here is a challenger – the entire digital marketing spectrum.
 Starting from the display banners on various websites to the digital billboards at the airports – almost all of them are decided by using data science algorithms.

 This is the reason why digital ads have been able to get a lot higher CTR (Call-Through Rate) than traditional advertisements.
-They can be targeted based on a user’s past behavior.

-This is the reason why you might see ads of Data Science Training Programs while I see an ad of apparels in the same place at the same time.
+They can be targeted based on a user’s past behavior.This is the reason why you might see ads of Data Science Training Programs while I see an ad of apparels in the same place at the same time.

 ![https://github.com/monali25t-sys/Data-Science-applications-in-an-industry/blob/master/images.md/Targeted-Advertisement-Data-Science-Applications.png](https://github.com/monali25t-sys/Data-Science-applications-in-an-industry/blob/master/images.md/Targeted-Advertisement-Data-Science-Applications.png "https://github.com/monali25t-sys/Data-Science-applications-in-an-industry/blob/master/images.md/Targeted-Advertisement-Data-Science-Applications.png")